 The goal is not to become “stress free”.
 That would be impossible.
 The goal is to reduce your stress by any amount no matter how small, on a regular basis every day.
 By doing this you’re sending your body signals that it is a good and safe time to become pregnant and care for a new baby.
 Without your body’s unspoken permission and cooperation, becoming pregnant becomes more of an uphill experience.

 Stress Reduction is effectively managed by Traditional Chinese Medical Treatment.

-I practice stress reduction through Acupuncture, Moxibustion and through Tui Na massage.
+I practice stress reduction through Acupuncture, Moxibustion and through Tui Na and ROM Medical Massage.
 Specific powerful Acupuncture points are indicated for alleviating stress, anxiety, and poor sleeping.
 Application of the heat generated by the burning of Chinese Moxabustion herbs sends healing warmth into your body’s yang center, directly connected to the reproductive organs and the process of reproduction.
 The warmth of Moxibustion is universally experienced as relaxing.
 Tui Na massage moves the Qi and blood in your body, and improves hormonal balance and blood flow to the reproductive organs, in addition to freeing the blocked Qi in the meridians due to the experience of stress.

 Extra Credit: 13 Things You Can Do

 If you’ve made it this far on this page, I’m impressed!
 But it’s not over yet because I want to present to you a Western portrait of stress, how stress affects your fertility, and some things you can do outside of Traditional Chinese Medical Treatment to help yourself be more fertile in the face of stress.